estherbouquet/lectura-plus/README.md

     sudo apt-get install ./wkhtmltox_0.12.6-1.raspberrypi.stretch_armhf.deb
     pip install coverage
     ```
-    📢 If you are not using Strech, go [here](https://wkhtmltopdf.org/downloads.html) and replace `wkhtmltox_0.12.6-1.raspberrypi.stretch_armhf.deb` with the right architecture for your distribution).
+    📢 If you are not using Stretch, go [here](https://wkhtmltopdf.org/downloads.html) and replace `wkhtmltox_0.12.6-1.raspberrypi.stretch_armhf.deb` with the right architecture for your distribution).

   - install dependencies: `sudo apt-get install python3-markdown` and `pip3 install imgkit`